Understanding Best Subset Selection: A Tale of Two C(omplex)ities: Identifiability margin and two complexities

-We first focus on the set $\cG_\cI^{(\widehat{s})}$, as it is relatively easy to understand its behavior across different correlation structures.
-Recall that for a fixed choice of $\cI$, the set $\cG_\cI^{(\widehat{s})}$ is the collection of all the projection operators of the form $\bP_\cD - \bP_{\cI}$ for all $\cD \in \ccA_{\widehat{s}}$, which can be thought of as the collection of different subspaces generated by the spurious features.
-If the spurious features are highly correlated then it is expected that these subspaces are essentially indistinguishable from each other, i.e., the mutual distance between the projection operators $\{\bP_\cD - \bP_{\cI}\}_{\cD \in \ccA_{\widehat{s}}}$ is significantly smaller compared to the case when they are weakly correlated.
+\paragraph{Correlation and spurious projection operators:} We first focus on the set $\cG_\cI^{(\widehat{s})}$, as it is relatively easy to understand its behavior across different correlation structures.
+Recall that for a fixed choice of $\cI$, the set $\cG_\cI^{(\widehat{s})}$ is the collection of all the projection operators of the form $\bP_\cD - \bP_{\cI}$ for all $\cD \in \ccA_{\widehat{s}}$, which can be thought of as the collection of different subspaces generated by the linear combination of the spurious features.
+If the spurious features are highly correlated then these subspaces may be essentially indistinguishable from each other, i.e., the mutual distance between the projection operators $\{\bP_\cD - \bP_{\cI}\}_{\cD \in \ccA_{\widehat{s}}}$ is significantly smaller compared to the case when they are weakly correlated.
 As an example, let us consider the equi-correlated Gaussian design, i.e., the row vectors $\{x_i\}_{i\in [n]}$ of $\bX$ in \eqref{eq: base model} follows i.i.d. mean-zero Gaussian distribution with covariance matrix

 For the sake of simplicity, we also assume that the true model is a singleton set.
 In particular, we consider $\cS = \{1\}$ and set $\widehat{s} = 1$.
 Also, note that in this case $\ccA_{\widehat{s}} = \{j\in [p] : j \neq 1\}$ and $\cI = \emptyset$.
 Under this setup, we have $\cG_\emptyset^{(1)} = \{\bX_j \bX_j^\top/\norm{\bX_j}_2^2: j \notin \cS\}$ and $ n^{-1}\norm{\bX_{j} - \bX_k}_2^2 \approx 2(1 - r), $ for all $j,k\neq 1$.
 If $r$ is very close to 1 in the above display, then it follows that the vectors $\{\bX_j/\sqrt{n}\}_{j \neq 1}$ are extremely clustered towards each other, and as a result, the spurious projection operators are also very close to each other in operator norm.
 Due to this, the complexity measure $\ccE_{\cG_\emptyset^{(1)}}$ becomes extremely small and the subspaces become almost indistinguishable.
 In contrast, when the features are approximately uncorrelated, i.e., $r \approx 0$, the scaled features $\{\bX_j/\sqrt{n}\}_{j\neq 1}$ are roughly orthogonal.
 In that case the